 All good things.

 With so many benefits, why are some concerned about the use of retinol in skincare?
-Some question and many have written about the dangers of retinol…. is retinol, in fact, dangerous?
+Some questions and many have written about the dangers of retinol…. is retinol, in fact, dangerous?

-Because of the amazing anti-aging benefits retinol can produce described above, it is no wonder retinol can be found in a wide variety of creams and lotions, including skincare products with SPF.
+Because of the remarkable anti-aging benefits retinol can produce as described above, it’s no wonder retinol can be found in a wide variety of skin creams and body lotions, including skincare products with SPF.

 And retinol used in products with SPF is where the problems concerning (and the risks of) the use of retinol in skincare are founded.

-Based on studies done by the EWG (The Environmental Working Group), there is cause for concern when forms of retinol are found in products intended to be worn in the daytime, when skin is exposed to the sun.
+Based on studies done by the EWG (The Environmental Working Group), there is cause for concern when forms of retinol are found in products intended to be worn in the daytime when the skin is exposed to the sun.

 Nneka Leiba, M.P.H., EWG’s Director of Healthy Living Science states: